Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

 }

-• If the leftmost node is a leaf node, the recursion processes the leftmost node, and the traversal of the leftmost node is done.
-Now the recursion backtracks to its parent node.
-From here, the recursion goes to the right child, processes all nodes in the right subtree of the parent node, backtracks to the parent node, and finally process the parent node.
+• If the leftmost node is a leaf node: The recursion will process the leftmost node, completing its traversal.
+Then recursion will backtrack to its parent.
+From there, the recursion will move to the right child, process all nodes in the right subtree, backtrack to the parent, and finally process the parent.
 This process continues similarly for other nodes.

 Postorder traversal example